-5.1 Public Participation status quo
+7.1 Public Participation status quo

-Relating Good Governance and Public Participation, the Municipal Systems Act Chapter 4 of the Local Government: Municipal Systems Act, 2000, prescribes that municipalities must exercise their executive and legislative authority within their constitutional rights of co-operative government and basic service delivery to deliver their mandate.
+The consultations for this financial year was a difficult and tough one due to National Disaster protocols and other public gathering restrictions.
+As Moses Kotane Local Municipality we ensured that the communities are consulted using media platforms as required and other alternative methods for inclusive and participatory integrated Development plan (IDP) Relating to Good Governance and Public Participation, the Municipal Systems Act Chapter 4 of the Local Government: Municipal Systems Act, 2000, prescribes that municipalities must exercise their executive and legislative authority within their constitutional rights of co-operative government and basic service delivery to deliver their mandate.

 The law clearly requires that planning undertaken by a municipality must always be aligned with, and complement the development plans and strategies of other affected municipalities and other organs of state so as to give effect to the principles of co-operative government.